 210. If the engine races up and slows down, then races up again, it indicates insufficient length (in time) of contact at circuit-breaker (Art.
 155).
-The spark plugs may be more than .020" apart, or the hightension distributor segment may be burnt away.
+The spark plug points may be more than .020" apart, or the high-tension distributor segment may be burnt away locally, thereby increasing the gap.